Shahrukh-shaikh/Amazon-Clone/README.md

 Amazon Clone App

 This is an E-Commerce website clone of Amazon Shopping site.
-This was created using React JS.
+It was created purely with React JS and Firebase.

 Features :